研究Research2026.05.08

 ·May 8, 2026·3 min read

-This is why deterministic learning becomes brittle.
-A DQN trained on revenue can find shortcut behavior.
-A deterministic copy policy can even improve exact one-step action accuracy while making aggregate market alignment worse, because argmax copying collapses unresolved uncertainty.
+A deterministic copy policy can even improve exact one-step action accuracy while making aggregate market alignment worse.
+The reason is that argmax copying collapses uncertainty that should remain unresolved.

-The repair is Trace-Prior RL.
+Trace-Prior RL turns that observation into a training rule.
 First, learn a distributional market prior from observed traces.
-Then train a stochastic pricing policy that optimizes Hotel A's own RevPAR while paying a KL penalty when its whole action distribution drifts away from the learned market prior.
+Then train a stochastic pricing policy that optimizes Hotel A's own RevPAR while paying a KL penalty when its full action distribution drifts away from the learned market prior.

-The final policy matches Hotel B's RevPAR, occupancy, ADR, and price distribution within seed-level uncertainty.
-The paper reports a close final price-bucket distribution, with L1 distance 0.0196 and JS divergence 0.0001 in the selected result.
+In the selected result, the final policy matches Hotel B's RevPAR, occupancy, ADR, and price distribution within seed-level uncertainty.
+The paper reports a close final price-bucket distribution, with L1 distance 0.0196 and JS divergence 0.0001.

-If the claim is "the agent earned competitive RevPAR," then RevPAR may be enough.
-If the claim is "the agent learned market-like yield management," then the citation must include occupancy, ADR, price-bucket distributions, divergence measures, seed-level uncertainty, and failure-mode diagnostics.
+If the claim is "the agent earned competitive RevPAR," a RevPAR citation may be enough.
+If the claim is "the agent learned market-like yield management," the evidence needs more: occupancy, ADR, price-bucket distributions, divergence measures, seed uncertainty, and failure-mode diagnostics.
+The trace is where the behavioral claim either holds together or falls apart.

 Citation note